 Upon initial entry or readmission to JCU, academic credit from nationally-accredited institutions may normally be transferred for academic coursework where a grade of C or above (or national equivalent) was earned.
 The University generally requires an official course description or course syllabus before awarding transfer credit.

 Students who are currently matriculated may transfer credit for courses taken at other institutions by submitting a Course Away form to the Registrar before the courses are taken.
 Transfer credit will be granted for all passing grades earned, and all grades will be registered on JCU transcripts and factored into the JCU GPA.
 Students receiving U.S. government financial aid should check with the JCU Financial Aid Office before enrolling in courses at other institutions.

-A course officially dropped after the Drop/Add period but before the last day to withdraw from a course (see Academic Calendar) will be recorded on the transcript with a grade of W. A student may withdraw from a course by submitting to the Registrar a Withdrawal form signed by the instructor and their Advisor or a Dean.
+A course officially dropped after the Drop/Add period but before the last day to withdraw from a course (see Academic Calendar) will be recorded on the transcript with a grade of W. A student may withdraw from a course by submitting a Single Course Withdrawal form.
 Students are financially responsible for courses for which they are registered after the Drop/Add period, even if they ultimately withdraw from them.

-Students who do not officially withdraw from the university, but fail to register for courses for two consecutive semesters, will be automatically withdrawn from the university.
+Students who fail to register for courses for two consecutive semesters, will be automatically withdrawn from the University.